Anahí: Music career

 According to Billboard, Mi Delirio World Tour was the seventh most profitable tour in 2010.
 She performed in 10 concerts, attended by over 35,000 people.

 Following the success of Mi Delirio, on 23 November 2010, Anahí released Mi Delirio – deluxe edition.
-The album includes all the songs released with the first album, plus four bonus songs: "Alérgico", "Pobre Tu Alma", "Ni Una Palabra" and "Aleph".
+The album includes all the songs released with the first album, plus four bonus tracks: "Alérgico", "Pobre Tu Alma", "Ni Una Palabra" and "Aleph".
 The first two were released as singles.
 The album also contains a letter from Brazilian author Paulo Coelho to Anahí, a photo gallery, and a written message from Anahí to her fans.
 The album contains a song inspired by Coelho's book Aleph, which follows the third single "Alérgico".
 There are three known versions of the song: the album version with Anahí only; the Portuguese version featuring Brazilian singer Renee Fernandes, included in the Mi Delirio – deluxe edition (Brazilian edition bonus track); and a duet version featuring Noel Schajris, included in the Mi Delirio – deluxe edition (Colombian edition bonus track).
 (In the US, this version is instead being on a special edition, Alérgico (Fan edition) – EP.)

 In 2010, Anahí presented the Kids Choice Awards Mexico and was nominated in three categories, winning for Favorite Artist and Favorite Look.
 She performed as well, introducing her single, "Alérgico".
 The album debuted at number 14 in Mexico, spending seven consecutive weeks in the top 100.
 "Alérgico" became the second most played song in Mexico for 11 weeks, and was number one on iTunes.